jhnbyrn/951-KLR-PAGES/dme_memory_map.md

 # DME memory map

-This is the master list of the DME's variables, flags, constants and maps.
-It's compiled from the code walkthroughs, and each entry links back to the article where the code that uses it is explained.
+This is a master list of the DME's variables, flags, constants and maps, compiled from the existing code walkthroughs.

-**This page covers the DME only.** The KLR is a separate computer with its own 8048 and its own memory, so none of these locations mean anything over there.
-Don't mix them up.

 A note on completeness: this is built from the code that has actually been walked through so far, so it's a record of what's been worked out rather than a complete map of the DME's RAM.
-Entries marked *unidentified* are locations that show up in code we've looked at without their purpose being established.

 ## Byte variables